Ditectrev/Awesome-DVA-C02-Book-Amazon-Web-Services-Certified-AWS-Certified-Developer-Associate/aws-fundamentals/vpc.md

 - A private subnet is a subnet that is not accessible from the internet
 - To define access to the internet and between subnets, we use Route Tables.

-## Internet Gateway & NAT Gateways
+## Internet Gateway And NAT Gateways

 - **Internet Gateways** helps our VPC instances connect with the internet
 - Public Subnets have a route to the internet gateway.
 - **NAT Gateways** (AWS-managed) & NAT Instances (self-managed) allow your instances in your **Private Subnets** to access the internet while remaining private

-## Network ACL & Security Groups
+## Network ACL And Security Groups

 - NACL (Network ACL)
   - A firewall which controls traffic from and to subnet